 The theoretical model developed is calibrated to capture some of the salient features of the Malawian HIV/AIDS epidemic.
-The framework can match both targeted and non-targeted statistics regarding sexual behavior and HIV/AIDS in Malawi as well as some cross-country data.
+The framework can match both targeted and non-targeted statistics regarding sexual behavior and HIV/AIDS in Malawi, as well as some cross-country data.
 The benchmark simulation is then used to undertake some policy interventions.
-The quantitative results suggest that policy analysis of HIV/AIDS interventions is complicated.
-In particular, some policies may backfire and actually increase HIV.
+The quantitative results suggest that policy analysis of HIV/AIDS interventions is complicated; in particular, some policies may backfire and actually increase HIV.
 The simulations also rationalize some puzzling results in previous works.

-Specifically, it is shown that ART was unlikely the main driver behind the decline in HIV over time.
+Specifically, it is shown that ART is unlikely to have been the main driver behind the decline in HIV over time.
 ART can work well, but only if a large fraction of the population is treated.
 Second, male circumcision seems a useful policy with effects that are likely much larger than one would expect based on field experiments alone.
-Third, better condoms could potentially backfire and lead to more HIV.
-Fourth, the beneficial effects of treating other STDs are much smaller than is sometimes argued based on epidemiological studies.
-At the same time, this study resolves a puzzle surrounding the lack of positive effects in previous field experiments due to the difficulty of capturing the salubrious spillover effects on partners that operate to reduce the equilibrium HIV prevalence rate.
-Finally, the analysis also explores the likelihood that the populace was not fully knowledgeable in the early stages of the epidemic about how HIV is transmitted.
+Third, better condoms can potentially backfire and lead to more HIV.
+Fourth, the beneficial effects of treating other STDs are much smaller than suggested by some epidemiological studies.
+At the same time, the analysis resolves a puzzle regarding the lack of positive effects in field experiments, due to their difficulty in capturing the salubrious spillover effects on partners that operate to reduce the equilibrium HIV prevalence rate.
+Finally, the research also explores the likelihood that the Malawian populace was not fully knowledgeable in the early stages of the epidemic about how HIV is transmitted.
 As a result, people who were uninformed did not move into safer sexual activity.
-It is shown that as information spreads about the HIV transmission mechanism the rate of HIV falls.
-Thus, the diffusion of better information was probably the most important driver of the HIV decline in Malawi over time.
+It is shown that as information spread about the HIV transmission mechanism the rate of HIV fell.
+Thus, the diffusion of better information appears to be an important driver of the HIV decline in Malawi over time.

 The framework developed here contains several dimensions of heterogeneity.
 One can, however, think of different margins that were not explored in the current paper.
 For example, HIV prevalence rates in urban areas tend to be higher than in rural regions.
 This may have to do with different search costs in the two localities.
-On this, the impact of migration between the rural and urban areas may be important to consider.
-Further, the theoretical model does not allow for concurrent relationships, while in reality extra-marital affairs and polygyny may matter for the spread of the virus.
-Such questions can be tackled in future research.
+Furthermore, the impact of migration between the rural and urban areas may be important to consider.
+Additionally, the theoretical model does not allow for concurrent relationships, while in reality extra-marital affairs and polygyny may matter for the spread of the virus.
+Such questions are left for future research.

-&lt;sup>54Indeed, running a counterfactual in which search costs in the model are increased leads to a lower HIV prevalence rate.
+&lt;sup>42Indeed, running a counterfactual in which search costs in the model are increased leads to a lower HIV prevalence rate.